Emamu Teketel is 15 years old and has a mobility-limiting disability.

 Terence and Melissa started their family on the main floor of a split-level house.
 Nearly six years and three children later, they were in need of an accessible home.

 Their first son, Atticus, had his first seizure at just four-and-a-half months old.
-When Atticus began exhibiting what Melissa describes as "a new type of seizure" at five-and-a-half months, they took him back to the doctor.
-That’s when he was diagnosed with infantile spasms — a rare epileptic syndrome that occurs in infants and significantly increases their risk for developmental disorders — and refractory epilepsy, which they still struggle with today.
+He was later on diagnosed with infantile spasms — a rare epileptic syndrome that occurs in infants and significantly increases their risk for developmental disorders — and refractory epilepsy, which they still struggle with today.

 “We’ve tried every medicine, every treatment imaginable, but it’s relentless.
 He has seizures every day — yesterday he had 30.
 That’s about his average in one day,” she says.